Laurel Park, North Carolina

 Laurel Park is a town in Henderson County, North Carolina, United States.
-The population was 2,180 at the 2010 census.
+The population was 2,250 at the 2020 census.
 It is part of the Asheville Metropolitan Statistical Area.

 History

-The town of Laurel Park was settled on what had been Cherokee land in the late 1800's.
+The town of Laurel Park was settled on what had been Cherokee land in the late 1800s.
 Summer cottages and camps were construction in the areas surrounding Echo Mountain.
 By 1903, a rail line had been built up Fifth Avenue in Hendersonville to bring day-trippers and summer visitors to Rainbow Lake to enjoy swimming, boating, dancing, camping, and gambling at the Laurel Park Casino.
 Visitors to the casino included famous boxer Jack Dempsey.
 Later, another rail line and a canal connected Rainbow Lake with Laurel Lake (Rhododendron Lake), and a counter-balanced railway took sightseers from Crystal Spring (near Rainbow Lake) to an observation tower for views of downtown Hendersonville and near and distant mountains.